coci/shivan/README.md

 ### Contribution

 I appreciate any PR or feedbacks to improve Shivan.

-### Tip

 You may ask "why i made this"?

-answer: I'm very curious about how donwload managers work because of that i wrote Shivan :)
+Answer: I'm very curious about how donwload managers work because of that i wrote Shivan :)

 ### ToDo